 8-Person Product Studio

 Bug triage chaos → single intake, severity rubric, WIP limits.
-Acknowledgement time drops; S1 chaos reduced.
+Acknowledgement time drops.
+S1 chaos reduced.

 15-Person Nonprofit

 Missed grant deadlines → intake forms, data dictionary, checklists.
 Zero late reports, fewer ad hoc asks.
+When operational complexity outpaces internal bandwidth, anoperations consultantprovides the systems-level perspective to close the execution gap.

 18-Person E-Commerce Brand

 Slipping content launches → DoR, DoD, templates, QA.
-On-time rate rises; fixes drop.
+On-time rate rises.
+Fixes drop.

 Common Pitfalls